ArduPilot/ardupilot_wiki/rover/source/docs/gettit.rst

 will have three positions.
 If you're on a budget, the `Turnigy 9x <http://hobbyking.com/hobbyking/store/__8992__Turnigy_9X_9Ch_Transmitter_w_Module_8ch_Receiver_Mode_2_v2_Firmware_.html>`__ ($54) is a popular choice.
 If you'd like better quality, we like the :ref:`Taranis FrSky Reciever <common-pixhawk-and-px4-compatible-rc-transmitter-and-receiver-systems_frsky_taranis_ppm-sum_compatible_transmitter>`.

-Some other options are discussed in the topic :ref:`Compatible RC Transmitter and Receiver Systems (Pixhawk/PX4) <common-pixhawk-and-px4-compatible-rc-transmitter-and-receiver-systems>`.
+Some other options are discussed in the topic :ref:`Compatible RC Transmitter and Receiver Systems (Pixhawk) <common-pixhawk-and-px4-compatible-rc-transmitter-and-receiver-systems>`.

 GPS module
 ----------